 When we investigate, we:

 If you believe you’ve acquired a blood-borne virus from a transfusion (such as hepatitis B or C), get in contact with your treating doctor as soon as possible.
-You or your doctor can request more information about the lookback process by emailing LookbackNational@redcrossblood.org.au or phoning the numbers below:
+You or your doctor can request more information about the lookback process by emailing LookbackNational@redcrossblood.org.au or phoning the number below:

 Over time, infectious diseases come, go, and sometimes return in a different state.
 When they can’t be reliably detected in tests, have no effective vaccines, or affect a large number of potential donors, they could pose a threat to the blood supply.